Skip to main content

 • ELAR

-Students desiring to be admitted into TAMUT to become a certified teacher in Texas.
+Students desiring to be admitted into TAMUT to become certified teachers in Texas.

 • EC-6 Core Content